MartinGallauner/DC-Tower/README.md

 # DC-Tower
-My implementation of the DC Tower Coding Challenge by IBM.
+My implementation of the DC Tower Coding Challenge for IBM.